n0no123/workshop-devcontainer/README.md

 ```

 ### Step 05-1: Extensions
-Firstly, let's add some extensions, for that you will need to get the id's of the extensions you would like to add.
+Firstly, let's add some extensions, for that you will need to get the ids of the extensions you would like to add.

 *Go to the extension tab, and right click on any extension, then click on Copy Extension ID*